accuknox/tools/README.md

 # Explorer
-Explorer allows the user to install multiple policy engines (KubeArmor, KubeArmor-Cilium) and makes it easy to deploy services like policy-discovery.
+Explorer allows the user to install policy engines (KubeArmor, KubeArmor-Cilium) and makes it easy to deploy services like policy-discovery.

 ## Generate Network policies